opensanctions/opensanctions/docs/index.rst

 * Exporting data into a variety of target formats (JSON, CSV)

-These steps are triggered using a command-line utility, ``opensanctions``, which can run parts or all of this process for specific segments of the data.
+These steps are triggered using a command-line utility, ``opensanctions``, which can run :ref:`parts or all of this process <cli>` for specific segments of the data.

 .. toctree::